Pinggy-io/pinggy_website/content/blog/scaling_across_multiple_regions.md

 ## The Problem

-A Pinggy tunnel has two legs,
+A Pinggy tunnel has two legs.
 - One from the tunnel creator (*client*) to the Pinggy servers: <br>`client <-> pinggy`
 - The other from the Pinggy servers to the tunnel visitors (*visitor*): <br>`pinggy <-> visitor`

-A visitor's request accessing a service through a Pinggy tunnel has to travel the entire path: `visitor -> pinggy -> client`.
+A visitor's request to access a service through a Pinggy tunnel has to travel the entire path: `visitor -> pinggy -> client`.
 This is followed by the response travelling the path `client -> pinggy -> visitor`.

-Therefore the entire journey is: `visitor -> pinggy -> client -> pinggy -> visitor`.
+Therefore, the entire journey is: `visitor -> pinggy -> client -> pinggy -> visitor`.

 One can already imagine the latency if both the *client* and the *visitor* are in South Korea while the Pinggy server is in USA.
 The round trip time (RTT) can be as high as 500 ms from the visitor to the client (see the diagram below).